MicrosoftDocs/dynamics365smb-docs/business-central/includes/receivable-reports-include.md

 ---

 The following table describes some of the key reports in accounts receivable.
-The reports are designed to help different roles in the finance/collectables department make informed decisions that optimize their operations.
+The reports are designed to help different roles in finance and collections departments make informed decisions.

 <!-- pending merge of finance report PR
 | [!INCLUDE [report-33-scenario](../includes/report-33-scenario-include.md)] | [Reconcile Customer and Vendor Accounts](https://businesscentral.dynamics.com?report=33) | [About *Reconcile Customer and Vendor Accounts*](../reports/report-33.md) | 33 |